 - Readily available information.

 This means as soon as new information is released about future profits of a business, this will be picked up by traders and cause traders to buy or sell the asset.
-The effect of this is that prices change quickly as new information is released.
+The effect of this is that prices change quickly with new information.
 New information is random therefore the stock prices are too, since they react quickly to reflect new information.
-Subsequently we can conclude that it is futile to pick individual stocks., picking stocks should not be expected to improve your outcome.
+Subsequently we can conclude that it is futile to pick individual stocks., picking stocks does not improve expected return.